Akila-Jayasinghe/Games/Sudoku Solver/README.md

 A Java-based Sudoku puzzle solver with intuitive GUI, supporting both manual input and automatic solving.

+## Tools
+- User Interface was designed by using Java swing UI designer in Apache NetBeans

 ## 🚀 Features
 - ✔️ Solves 9x9 Sudoku puzzles with 100% accuracy